wa1858/waterwheel_monitor/README.md

     $ cmake --build .

-To run (from within the build folder):
+To run (from within the `build` folder):

     $ ./src/Debug/waterwheel_monitor

+## Code Style

+This project follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html), and all code written for this project should follow these guidelines.

 ## References